Login

 Patented medicines: The substitution list and the stepped-price system

 When the patent protection for patented medicinal products expires, other manufacturers are free to offer equivalent products.
-Medicinal products that the Norwegian Medical Products Agency (the NOMA) considers interchangeable – meaning they contain the same active ingredient at the same strength, are biosimilar or bioequivalent, are medically equivalent, have the same dosage form, and have comparable pack sizes – will be included in the NOMA's list of interchangeable medicinal products (the substitution list).
+Medicinal products that the Norwegian Medical Products Agency (the NOMA) considers interchangeable will be included in NOMA's list of interchangeable medicinal products (the substitution list).
+An interchangeable medicinal product means that it contains the same active substance in the same strength, is bioequivalent or biosimilar, is medically equivalent, has the same dosage form, and comes in a comparable package size.

 Such competition helps to drive down prices for the relevant medicinal products.
 To ensure that this market situation benefits patients and society, a stepped pricing system has been introduced for interchangeable medicinal products.
 When a medicinal product loses its patent protection and competition arises from generic or biosimilar products, and the medicinal product is added to the NOMA's substitution list, the stepped price will come into effect.
 Pharmacies are required to have at least one medicinal product at the stepped price within each substitution group.